ensingm2/saliengame_idler/README.md

 Note: The script may also be set up on userscript managers such as Tampermonkey, however we advise against enabling automatic updates for _*any*_ scripts, for your own security, and have disabled automatic updates by default.

 ### TO DO
-* Add support for boss zones
-* I have a feeling the game will evolve over time, so handle things as they come.
-* Any other cool features, with support from viewers like you!
+* Any fix and other cool features, with support from viewers like you!

 ### Want to Contribute?
 Feel free.
 You can submit whatever changes you'd like.
 Fork, PR, whatever.
 Go nuts.